karasawatakumi/pytorch-image-classification/README.md

 ```

 ### Sample scripts
-For reference, I have prepared scripts to download `torchvision` datasets. `torchvision` originally provides us with datasets as `Dataset` class, but since the purpose of this repository is to run training for our own dataset, I save them once as jpeg images for easier understanding.
+For reference, I have prepared a script to download `torchvision` datasets.

+`torchvision` originally provides us with datasets as `Dataset` class, but since the purpose of this repository is to run training for our own dataset, I save them once as jpeg images for easier understanding.

 ```
 python scripts/download_and_generate_jpeg_dataset.py -d cifar10